Olguyot/Holbertonschool/System_engineeringDevOps/System_engineeringDevOps-Scripting/README.md

 <li>Pythonic Function name style</li>
 <li>Pythonic Constant name style</li>
 <li>Significance of CapWords or CamelCase in Python</li>
-<li>How to read API documentation to find the endpoints you’re looking for</li>
+0x16-API_advanced<li>How to read API documentation to find the endpoints you’re looking for</li>
 <li>How to use an API with pagination</li>
 <li>How to parse JSON results from an API</li>
 <li>How to make a recursive API call</li>